Azure/azure-iot-workshops/README.md

 ## Hands-On Labs

 * [Real-time asset tracking](https://aka.ms/iot-workshop/asset-tracking) - End-to-end workshop focusing on a real-time asset tracking scenario.
 Covers IoT services such as Azure IoT Hub, DPS, Stream Analytics, Azure Maps, Time Series Insights.
+* [Quality Assurance](https://aka.ms/iot-workshop/quality-assurance) - End-to-end IoT workshop focusing on a quality assurance scenario powered by computer vision and AI.
+The solution is built on top of Azure IoT Edge (real-time computer vision is done using the NVIDIA Deepstream framework), and uses Azure IoT Central for the server infrastructure.

 ## Demos